How Permit Approval Processes Work

 Permits serve as checkpoints ensuring that activities comply with applicable regulations before they happen, rather than addressing violations afterward.

 Building permits verify that construction meets structural, electrical, plumbing, and fire safety codes.
 Business permits confirm that operations comply with zoning, health, and licensing requirements.
 Environmental permits ensure activities won't cause prohibited pollution or damage.
 Each permit type addresses specific regulatory concerns.
+Some larger jurisdictions process more than 50,000 permit applications per year, ranging from simple residential repairs to multi-phase commercial developments.

 The alternative to permits would be purely reactive enforcement — discovering unsafe buildings after they collapse, finding code violations after people are harmed.
 Permits allow problems to be caught on paper before they become problems in reality.
 The trade-off is that this review takes time and creates costs for applicants.